dr-jam/GameplayProgramming/README.md

 #### Participation

-Each submitted participation code is worth ~~1~~ 2 grade point.
+Each submitted participation code is worth ~~1~~ 2 grade points.
 This means you need 5 codes to max out your particpation grade.

 #### Attendance